Suica and PASMO: prepaid IC cards in Japan

 The IC cards in Japan are contactless smart cards that act as prepaid electronic money and fare cards used throughout the country.
 Once the card is charged, you can use it anywhere it is accepted by scanning it over a machine.
 When the transaction goes through, the card reader shows you how much you have left on your card.

-For the train system, you scan the card at the ticket gate when you enter, depart, and when you change lines if applicable.
+For the train system, you scan the card at the ticket gate when you enter, depart, and when you change lines, if applicable.
 If you don’t have enough money left on the card for your train fare, don’t panic!
 There’s always a charging machine nearby to top up.
 If something is wrong with your card, you can always go see the station staff at the window next to the machines.

 Some stores inside and around train stations, many konbini, vending machines, and other stores accept payment with these prepaid IC cards in Japan.
 Taxis and buses also accept these cards for payment.